lepiku/arch-dotfiles/README.md

 ENTER # default start, at the begining of unallocated ENTER # default end, at the end of the drive

-Partition #1 contains a vfat signature.
-Do you want to remove the signature?
-[Y]es/[N]o: y

 # print partition table, check the new partition
 p ENTER